AndreiPuchko/zzgui/README.md

 # The light Python GUI builder (currently based on PyQt5)

-# How start with PyPI package:
+# How to start with PyPI package:
 ```bash
 poetry new project_01 && cd project_01 && poetry shell
 poetry add zzgui